 The Children Act 1989 and 2004, states a child is anyone who has not reached their 18th birthday.
-The commitment to safeguarding and promoting the welfare of children however will extend to all children and young people who visit The Gates as well as our own students.
+The commitment to safeguarding and promoting the welfare of children however will extend to all children and young people who visit St George's C of E Primary School as well as our own students.